Fatima-Angawi/ml-pipeline-workouts/README.md

 This notebook tests your understanding of defensive coding, categorical data mapping, and precise row tracking within a pandas active learning pipeline.

-## Exercise 2: Robust Active Learning Data Pipelines
+## Exercise 2: XGBoost training pipeline

 This notebook tests your understanding of the XGBoost training pipeline you built — from class-imbalance weighting and stratified cross-validation to cutoff threshold analysis and probability calibration.